-It is possible for a user to increment, decrement, and set to a new value any of the physical counters individually.
-There is also a system reset feature that resets all counters to zero
+It is possible for a user to increment, decrement, set (to a new value) and reset to zero any of the physical counters individually.
+There is also a system reset feature that resets all counters to zero.

 It is possible to request a status report that can be printed and/or saved as a file.
 The report shows the instantaneous values of all of the counters (most recent update).
 A status report can be requested to give the values of the counters at the time of the request or at an earlier time and date.